 Direct program calls and a soft reliance on a managed conda environment.
 Meaning that all programs not provided direct calls will then be managed by the conda environment.

-If you rule is named “tPile”, and the program being called is “samtools”, then the resultant YAML file configuration variable would be named “tPile_samtoolsProg”.
+If your rule is named “tPile”, and the program being called is “samtools”, then the resultant YAML file configuration variable would be named “tPile_samtoolsProg”.
 The YAML variables are to use the following naming convention formula:

 varNAME = ruleNAME + “_” + programNAME + “Prog”